 Put your job-search knowledge to the test with our resume quiz.

 I recently took to the streets of New York's Union Square area to find out just how much the average person knows about writing a professional resume.
-Check out the video below to watch the results, and test your job-search knowledge with these seven quick questions.
+Check out the video below to watch the results, and test your own job-search knowledge with these seven quick questions.

-If you do NOT fall into one of the categories mentioned above, you're entitled to two full pages of resume real estate.
+If you do not fall into one of the categories mentioned above, you're entitled to two full pages for your resume.
 There are, of course, a few exceptions to this rule, but the majority of experienced professionals should restrict themselves to a two-page resume.
 This applies whether you've been in the workforce for nine or 19 years.

-However, not all resume action verbs are created equal.
-And some have been overused so much that they've lost their impact with recruiters.
-There are only so many times you can say you “led” a team, “handled” a situation or “supported” a project before your resume job descriptions sound repetitive and boring.
+However, not all resume action verbs are created equal, and some have been overused so much that they've lost their impact with recruiters.
+There are only so many times you can say you “led” a team, “handled” a situation, or “supported” a project before your resume job descriptions sound repetitive and boring.

-If you find yourself describing your work experience with the same boring words over and over again, try switching them out for strong, compelling action verbs that will catch employers' eyes.
+If you find yourself describing your work experience with the same boring words over and over again, try switching them out for strong, compelling resume action verbs that will catch employers' eyes.

-ANSWER: APPLICANT TRACKING SYSTEM
+Answer: APPLICANT TRACKING SYSTEM